arianneorpilla/jidoujisho/README.md

 jidoujisho will take **video and audio formats as supported by ExoPlayer**.
 Subtitles may be embedded within the video being played and selected during playback.

-If you wish to use external subtitles, they may be in **.SRT format** and you may import them during playback through the menu.
+If you wish to use external subtitles, they may be in **.SRT or .ASS format** and you may import them during playback through the menu.
 You may switch between different audio and subtitle tracks.
 Image-based subtitles such as PGS are not currently supported.

 Web support for YouTube is **currently experimental**.
 YouTube subtitles are taken from TimedText XML, which is only publicly exposed to videos that have user-generated Japanese subtitles.
 Unfortunately, some particular videos cannot be streamed.
 Regardless, <a href="https://www.youtube.com/watch?v=mZ0sJQC8qkE">the app appears to be functional</a> <a href="https://www.youtube.com/watch?v=X9zw0QF12Kc">and has been tested with a fair sample</a> <a href="https://www.youtube.com/watch?v=t1yXDcuwzpY">of practical application use cases.</a>